This post may contain affiliate links. See my affiliate disclosure policy.

 - Slice or cut fruit into chunks.ย You can also cut fruit into smaller pieces and freeze ahead of time on lined baking sheets or use packaged frozen fruit.
 This will help keep the fruit and leafy greens from freezing together in a large clump and the smoothies will blend more easily.

 - Label bag and jar lids with recipe name and date.
 Be specific.
-You might also want to include how much of which liquid gets blended with each smoothie pack (to have when you're ready to blend).
+You might also want to include how much of which liquid you will need to add before blending since we do NOT add liquid to smoothie packs.

 - Measure out the ingredients and pack into jars or bags.ย